 For FedLine Advantage Customers, a FedLine Advantage EUAC will be designated to coordinate these changes, though any FedLine Advantage EUAC can place a migration order via the CMC.
 The Federal Reserve Banks will contact an EUAC from your organization with further instructions.

 FedLine Command customers that have FedLine Advantage EUACs will leverage these EUACs to coordinate the changes.
 FedLine Command-only customers utilizing a VPN device will need to work with a Federal Reserve Bank migration representative for assistance in the replacement process.
 In this scenario, the Federal Reserve Banks will contact a designated FedLine Command EUAC and help guide them through this migration.
 If FedLine Command customers need immediate assistance, they can contact the Support Center.

 Yes, if you need to change or assign a specific contact, please call the Customer Contact Center.
 Please note that the contact must be a FedLine Advantage EUAC in order to utilize the CMC for the migration order process.

 No, FedLine Command and FedLine Direct Solutions monthly package fees include VPN device equipment needed to operate directly with the Federal Reserve Banks.
 For more information, review the FedLine Solutions Fee Schedules.

 The setup for your new VPN device will be similar to the setup for your current device and will also require changes to your network/firewall settings.
-Additionally, this migration will continue to utilize the Connection Management Center (CMC).
+Additionally, this migration will continue to utilize the CMC.
 Available via FedLine Home, the CMC is the Federal Reserve Banks’ web-based application that EUACs currently use to place VPN device orders.

 Customers can also continue to utilize Technical Contacts to assist with the VPN Device Migration project.
 The Technical Contact is a Subscriber role that provides necessary technical staff access to the CMC, allowing them to view technical documentation and current VPN device configuration as well as enter new technical information for VPN device orders.